Page & Bell

 How accurate are these converters, and how is rounding handled?

-Unit converters use the standard published conversion factors (for example, 1 tola = 11.6638 g and 1 gaj = 9 sq ft) and compute at full precision before rounding the display.
+Unit converters use the standard published conversion factors (for example, 1 crore = 10 million and 1 inch = 2.54 cm) and compute at full precision before rounding the display.
 Where a conversion is inherently approximate — like cups to grams, which depends on ingredient density and how the ingredient is packed — the tool says so rather than presenting a false-precision number.

 Does converting JSON to CSV lose information?